vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 Yudhishthira said: (2) Who is the One (Supreme) Deity according to the sastras ?
 What is the one Supreme Goal?
 (3) By reciting which mantra is a man released from bonds of birth and samsara?
 According to the 'sastras' :- This phrase is to be taken along with each one of the questions.
 "Considered by you as the best" :- This phrase (in the third stanza) is to be taken to link up with the previous stanza also, according to the simha-avalokana-nyaya - the maxim of the lion turning back to have a look.
 That is, this must be taken to qualify each one of the questions, of course, making the necessary changes in the case-inflections (of the nouns).
 Loke :- The word in the original, loka, means the thing by which we see, i.e., the body of sastras, consisting of sruti, smriti, etc. (Because only the sastras can teach us about the gods).
 The One (Ekam):- That which has none superior to or equal to itself.
 This is inferable from the later passages, "Of Him who is the greatest in the world" and "He who is the great, supreme splendour", which answer the question.
 This word is used here not to denote an individual or its number, because this is always inferable from the form of the word daivatam, which consists of the nominal stem (pratipadika) and the suffix indicating the singular.
 Then, the word One would become superfluous.
 Besides, if there is any deity not indicated as one and not possessing an individuality, the word One may perhaps be used.
 Since there is no such deity who is without individuality or is manifold, the word One must have its distinctive meaning as stated above.
 Moreover, it cannot be the attribute of any (deity), since in the answer to the question, there is nothing referring to One as number.
 Deity (daivatam):- That which possesses qualities like brightness, etc., peculiar to the Rulership of the Universe.
 The question, therefore, is: "Which is that Deity, which you conider as the Deity spoken of as the best in the sastras which reveal the ultimate truths?"
-Doubts arise on account of difference even in the minds of persons who believe that one Supreme God (i.e., one possessing all the qualities required for the Rulership of the Uni- verse) is taught in the various sastras and philosophies.
+Doubts arise on account of difference even in the minds of persons who believe that one Supreme God (i.e., one possessing all the qualities required for the Rulership of the Universe) is taught in the various sastras and philosophies.
 These doubts are as to whether such qualities of Supreme lordship as, unlimited Knowledge and powers arise with reference to a particular modification of the unreal, evolving under the limiting adjunct of Maya, Vivarta, Parinama, Visesha etc. or whether rulership over all is natural (to any deity).
 Specifically also the question arises as to whether Hari (Vishnu) or Hara (Siva) or Hiranyagarbha (Brahma) is the Supreme Deity, because in the sastras such qualities (of Rulership, etc.) are ascribed to them indiscriminately both individually and in common.
 Hence the question is in the form: "Which is the Supreme Deity?"
 </details>

 ## परमोपेयप्रश्नः